ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/networked-individualism.md

 # Luomandike

-The Ryans were practicing architects, working at a firm they had founded in the 80's.
-Dr. Ryan also taught at the College of Fine Arts, and was Lisa's faculty advisor.

-Lisa didn't want to go home for Christmas, and in fact had sworn a year ago that she would find some acceptable reason to avoid the family Christmas routine.

-Iris was friends with Charles.
-"Charles is saying we should visit you there," said Iris.

-What is friendship
-Shame and loneliness

----

-Alex spoke to P.P.
-Hero in the kitchen of his home, at an event for the Rotary youth exchange students of the district.
+Alex spoke with P.P.
+Hero in the kitchen of his home, at an event for the exchange students of the district.

 "You have so many DVDs," said Alex.
 "How do you say 'DVD' in Mandarin?"

 Hero shrugged.
 "DVD," he said.

-Alex noticed all six seasons of "Megastructures", set behind a glass case reaching up to the the second story of his living room, along with many other educational documentaries.
+Alex had noticed all six seasons of "Megastructures" set behind a glass case in his living room.

 The living room was presently full of teenagers from the industrial nations of the world, mostly Brazil, Japan, Mexico, the United States, Germany, and France.
-They sat in small groups around portable hotpots set up on rolling carts, dipping squid, cabbage and tofu into the boiling red water.
+The students were in small groups around portable hotpots set up on rolling carts, dipping squid, cabbage and tofu into the boiling red water.

-"How many of them have you watched?"
+"How many have you watched?"

 "Most," said Hero, smiling and opening his fridge.
 "I make time to relax and learn."